netdata/netdata/docs/Running-behind-lighttpd.md

 # Netdata via lighttpd v1.4.x

-Here is a config for accessing Netdata in a suburl via lighttpd 1.4.46 and newer:
+Here is a configuration for accessing Netdata in a suburl via lighttpd 1.4.46 and newer:

 ```txt
 $HTTP["url"] =~ "^/netdata/" {